Disciplines to rebalance and refocus your self

-These practices can be used by anyone to reduce the likely negative effects of aging, and promote better health.
+These practices can be used by anyone to reduce the expected negative effects of aging, and to promote better health.
 Competitive athletes are implementing these arts to increase stamina, alertness, and quickness.
 Another benefit from the practice is the reduced healing time from sports injuries.
-Persons recovering from surgery or procedures often have significant significantly greater and quicker improvements when adding a healthful therapy, such as tai chi or qigong
+Persons recovering from surgery or procedures often have significantly greater and quicker improvements when adding a healthful therapy, such as tai chi or qigong.

 From a business-management standpoint, you are a more valuable employee.

 From your personal standpoint, you are a healthier, more balanced individual with the capacity to enjoy life at its fullest.

 The National Qigong Institute writes that Qigong is a five-thousand-year-old health method combining slow movements and mental concentration and breathing to increase and balance a person’s vital, or life energy.
 It is pronounced “chee-gong,” and is also spelled as Ch’i Kung, Chi Gung.

 Qigong is a technology of self-initiated healing.
 Both ancient and contemporary philosophers have pointed to our naturally occurring self-healing capacity, and contemporary science has confirmed the spontaneous function of self-repair and self-restoration.
 This self-healing system has been shown to boost a person’s inner healing process, allowing them to live a life filled with more joy and fewer health issues and chronic conditions.
 These conditions include cardiovascular and respiratory function, muscle strength, balance, high blood pressure, arthritis, fibromyalgia, carpal tunnel, asthma, back pain, and cancer.
 Practice helps many physical, emotional and neurological issues, including pain management, anxiety, diabetes, gastrointestinal issues, metabolic regulation, and Parkinson’s disease.